robbert-vdh/nih-plug/README.md

 - [**Crisp**](plugins/crisp) adds a bright crispy top end to any low bass sound.
   Inspired by Polarity's [Fake Distortion](https://youtu.be/MKfFn4L1zeg) video.
+- [**Crossover**](plugins/crossover) is as boring as it sounds.
+It splits cleanly splits the signal into two to five bands using a variety of algorithms and outputs those through auxiliary outputs so they can be accessed and processed individually.
+Meant as an alternative to Bitwig's Multiband FX devices but with cleaner and steeper crossovers.
 - [**Diopser**](plugins/diopser) is a totally original phase rotation plugin.
   Useful for oomphing up kickdrums and basses, transforming synths into their evil phase-y cousin, and making everything sound like a cheap Sci-Fi laser